-Despite cows starting from very different BW and BCS between the two years, BW change in beef cows grazing stockpiled perennial forages in southwestern North Dakota from mid November to late January was improved with dietary supplementation.
+Body weight change in beef cows grazing stockpiled perennial forages in southwestern North Dakota from mid November to late January was improved with dietary supplementation.
 Energy appeared to be the first limiting nutrient and source of supplemental energy (barley, field pea or sunflower meal) did not affect body weight change.
 Field pea and sunflower meal appear to be suitable feed ingredients in the formulation of supplements for beef cows grazing stockpiled perennial forage.